SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 **Land Banking** --> When government buys up land in order to alter the supply/demand and drive up value of land.
 **"Fair Market Compensation"** -->  What a willing buyer would pay a willing seller.
 **Sole Source Method**: Non-competitive process rfp.
 Gov approaches one entity.
+**ESG**: Environmental, Social, and Corporate Governance Metrics

  </details>

 <Details>
   <Summary> Key Concepts </Summary>

+  "To Plan is Human, To Implement is Divine" JK

 Pro Forma
 Discounted Cash Flow Analysis